Optimal data archival with Glacier: Understanding Archival data and its challenges

 Challenges with in-house Archive Solutions

 Another challenge is that companies have to predict how much storage they will require, it’s basically a combination of what they require at present and what they will need in the future based on the storage space requirements compiled over the past months or years.
 Regardless of the techniques used to predict future requirements, they end up purchasing infrastructure that sits idle.
 If the prediction isn’t 100% accurate, then that means the purchased infrastructure sits idly for longer periods of time.
-That is a fixed asset that has consumed considerable resource and is currently useless.
+This purchased storage is a fixed asset that has consumed considerable resource and remains useless.

 Even after you spend these resources and consume the budget, it is still difficult to ensure high durability of your data; not to mention, it is time-consuming and even more costly.
 It also becomes a challenge to create and maintain copies of your data and divide them over several data centers in geographically distinct sites.
 This implies that the acquisition of a reliable disaster recovery plan isn’t possible with traditional methods and technology.